Neyrah/Neyrah/README.md

 🌱 Web Dev in Progress

-I’m a restaurant manager looking to change carteers andstarting my coding journey from scratch and documenting it here — from first exercises to full projects.
+I’m a restaurant manager looking to change careers.
+Starting my coding journey from scratch and documenting it here — from first exercises to full projects.

 ⸻